 *some items can not be renewed, please see Library for assistance

-- Adults members of the college’s community district may obtain a Library Community Users Card.
+- Adult members of the college’s community district may obtain a Library Community Users Card.
 You will need to complete an application and present a Missouri ID at the Library Service Desk.
-A card is required to use a computer, purchase a print card and check out materials.
+A card is required to use a computer, purchase print credits and check out materials.

 - If this page did not answer your questions please contact the Library for assistance.